ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 Failure reports provide detailed information about the failure of a single message or a group of similar messages failing for the same reason.
-They are meant to aid in cases where a domain owner is unable to detect why failures reported in aggregate form did occur.
+They are meant to aid in cases where a Domain Owner is unable to detect why failures reported in aggregate form did occur.
 It is important to note these reports can contain either the header or the entire content of a failed message, which in turn may contain personally identifiable